cs1302uga/cs1302-minesweeper-alpha/README.md

   **NOTE:** Please see the [Suggestions](#suggestions) section of this document before writing the code to implement these methods.

-  **NOTE:** You are not only free but encouraged to implement other methods, as needed, to help with readability, code reuse, etc. In some cases, you may need to add other methods to meet the style requirement for method length.
+  **NOTE:** You are encouraged to implement other methods, as needed, to help with readability, code reuse, etc. In some cases, you may need to add other methods to meet the style requirement for method length.

 * **`cs1302.game.MinesweeperDriver` Class**: This class